Grotesque (After the Gramme): Reissues

 Grotesque was first reissued through Castle Music in 1993.
 In 1998, Cog Sinister, Mark E. Smith's own imprint, released a poorly mastered edition with significant vinyl noise.
 However, an improved edition followed almost immediately through Castle, adding four bonus tracks: "How I Wrote 'Elastic Man'", "City Hobgoblins", "Totally Wired" and "Putta Block", the last of these being slightly edited from the original "Totally Wired" single.
 The final and current edition, again on Castle, was properly remastered, including the four bonus tracks ("Putta Block" still being slightly cut) and a "self-interview" by Smith that had been used for promotional purposes upon the album's original release.

 The original ten-track album was reissued on vinyl by the Turning Point label in 2002, with a two-LP edition being issued by Earmark in 2005.
 The latter edition replicated the definitive track listing of the 2004 CD.
-It was released again on vinyl in 2016 by Superior Viaduct.
+It was released again on vinyl in 2016 by Superior Viaduct, and again by Music On Vinyl in 2023, though with track 10 replaced by a live version taken from A Part of America Therein, 1981.